MichaelPerrone/Semisolid-Metal-Printing/README.md

-See the instructions on my Hackaday page: https://hackaday.io/project/179846-semisolid-metal-printing they are quite good at this point.
+See the instructions on my Hackaday page: https://hackaday.io/project/179846-semisolid-metal-printing they are reasonably good at this point.